ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-01-introduction.md

 - "Appreciate the benefits of test automation"
 keypoints:
 - "Testing is the standard approach to software quality assurance"
-- "Testing helps to ensure that code performs its intended function: well-tested code is likely to be more reliable, correct and malleable"
+- "Testing helps to ensure that code performs its intended function: well-tested code is likely to be more reliable, correct and flexible"
 - "Good tests thoroughly exercise critical code"
 - "Code without any tests should arouse suspicion, but it is entirely possible to write a comprehensive but practically worthless test suite"
 - "Testing can contribute to performance, security and long-term stability as the size of the codebase and its network of contributors grows"